techscapades/arduino_pro_micro_macro_keyboard/README.md

 I used JLCPCB.com to make the PCB, they're pretty fast and reliable, hence the "JLCJLCJLCJLC" on the bottom side.
-I put that there because I wanted the ugly order number to be hidden from view, if you do use JLCPCB.com to make the PCB, make sure under "Remove Order Number" you select 'Specify a location', its at no extra cost!
+I put that there because I wanted the ugly order number to be hidden from view, if you do use JLCPCB.com to make the PCB, upload the entire "PCB_Gerber.zip" file and make sure under "Remove Order Number" you select 'Specify a location', its at no extra cost!
 ![jlcpcb remove order number](https://user-images.githubusercontent.com/76870663/133786011-6cd00bef-3afd-4ec0-a69d-d0eb82e8677c.PNG)